Skip to content

 Telegram

-Telegram is not a greenfield port for Gormes. gormes/internal/telegram/ already ships the core adapter, so the question here is which PicoClaw edge mechanics are worth pulling in as follow-up deltas.
+Telegram is not a greenfield port for Gormes. internal/channels/telegram/ already ships the shared gateway adapter, so the question here is which PicoClaw edge mechanics are worth pulling in as follow-up deltas.

-Gormes already shipped Telegram for Phase 2.B.1, with long-poll ingress, a single-chat allow/discovery model, streamed edit coalescing, session persistence, and MarkdownV2-safe rendering in gormes/internal/telegram/.
+Gormes already shipped Telegram for Phase 2.B.1, with long-poll ingress, shared-manager registration, streamed edit coalescing through gateway.MessageEditor, and session persistence through the gateway manager.
+The current adapter lives in internal/channels/telegram/.

 Evidence level: